Leader-board/OA-and-Interviews/Application experiences/2021-22/Samsung/Graduate Embedded Software Engineer.md

 ### Coderbyte entrance exam

 After submitting the application, I was asked to take a Coderbyte entrance exam in C. It was a LeetCode easy and LeetCode medium, rather similar in scope (strings and working with binary).
-The test was untimed, making the process less stressful, but had to be completed in one sitting The main challenge I had was translating what I'd normally do in Java into C, given that C has very few library functions.
+The test was untimed, making the process less stressful, but had to be completed in one sitting.
+The main challenge I had was translating what I'd normally do in Java into C, given that C has very few library functions.
 Note that Coderbyte will run a few sample test cases, but once submitted, will run some hidden test cases but won't tell your score (so testing with custom test cases is important, like Codility).

 ### Phone interview